corrodis/mu2eDocChat/doc/eval.md

 ### Testing
 - Use `mu2e-eval test-retrieval` to test qa dataset.
 This tool will produce a score for each question based on how high the key document was returned in the retrieval.
 A score of 0 indicates the document was not returned as part of the first 100 results.
 These scores will be saved as "benchmark_scores.json" in the data directory.
 - To test whether the model correctly answers a question with a retrieval score of 0 based on the provided selections use `mu2e-eval test-retrieval --test-zeros`.
 - To specify embedding collection use `mu2e-eval test-retrieval --collection COLLECTION`.
+Available collections can be found here: [collections.md](collections.md).